SpaceGravimetryTUD/GRACE-Orbit-Residuals-db/README.md

 ### 7️⃣ Initialize the Database Schema with Alembic

 This project uses Alembic for database migrations.

-Initialize the schema:
+Check first if any previous (initial) migration version is stored in `alembic\versions\*_initial_migration.py`.

+If no version is found, initialize the schema by generating an initial migration:

 ```bash
 # Generate initial migration